kaballas/perplexity-webui-scraper/README.md

 - **Risk and Responsibility:** You assume all risks associated with the use of this software.
 The maintainers of this project are not responsible for any direct or indirect consequences, disruptions, or potential issues that may arise from its use, including (but not limited to) any actions taken by Perplexity AI regarding your account.
 - **Compliance and Ethical Use:** Users are solely responsible for ensuring that their use of this library adheres to Perplexity AI's Terms of Service, Acceptable Use Policy, and any other relevant guidelines.
 This library should be used in a manner that respects Perplexity's infrastructure and does not constitute abuse (e.g., by making an excessive number of requests).
 - **Educational and Experimental Tool:** This library is provided primarily for educational and experimental purposes.
 It is intended to facilitate learning and exploration of programmatic interaction with web services.
 It is **not recommended for critical, production, or commercial applications** due to its inherent instability.

-By using this library, you acknowledge and agree to these terms.